Fully Funding Public Education

 Supporting Reproductive Freedom

-If we have learned nothing else from the COVID-19 Pandemic it’s that our society is held together by essential frontline workers at grocery stores, pharmacies, large big box stores like Target, Walmart and Costco, as well as workers at distribution centers, wholesale suppliers and in agriculture.
+I am proud to have earned a 100% rating by the AFL-CIO on my 2021 voting record supporting workers in Minnesota.
+If we have learned nothing else from the COVID-19 pandemic it’s that our society is held together by essential frontline workers at grocery stores, pharmacies, large big box stores like Target, Walmart and Costco, as well as workers at distribution centers, wholesale suppliers and in agriculture.
 These workers do not have the luxury of sheltering in place at home and every day they go into work and risk exposure to the virus to ensure the rest of us have enough food and other necessities while we wait out the worst of the pandemic.
-Given the critical role they are playing in our time of collective need, these workers and all workers deserve to make a living wage that reflects the importance of their work to our society.
-As a member of the Minnesota State Legislature, I would support a mandatory $15 minimum wage for all workers.
+Given the critical role they played in our time of collective need, these workers and all workers deserve to make a living wage that reflects the importance of their work to our society.
+As a member of the Minnesota State Legislature, I support a mandatory $15 minimum wage for all workers, Paid Family and Medical Leave, Sick and Safe Time, and other measures to ensure that all workers are supported and valued in Minnesota.